lgmorand/lgmorand.github.io/_posts/2023-03-18-aks-upgrade-strategy.md

 ## AKS lifecycle

 On Azure, Microsoft tries to follow the same schedule.
 To be precise, once a version of Kubernetes is released, a month later, this version is generally available as Preview and a few weeks later as "GA".
-Once this version is released, (let's say version 1.26), the versions 1.26.x, 1.25.x and 1.24x remain supported while version 1.23.x will go out of support after 30 days.
+Once this version is released, (let's say version 1.26), the different versions (1.26.x, 1.25.x and 1.24x) remain supported while version 1.23.x will go out of support after 30 days.

 But that's not sufficient.
 Regarding the patch versions, only two of them are supported.
 For instance, we would have